k2view-academy/K2View-Academy/articles/19_Broadway/04_built_in_actor_types.md

 <ul>
 <li>A JDBC URL.</li>
 <li>Reference to a predefined interface.</li>
-<li>Others, like the Schema, table name, fields definition, SQL dialect to use and append text appended to the CREATE command.</li>
+<li>Others, like the schema, table name, fields definition, SQL dialect to use and append text appended to the CREATE command.</li>
 </ul>
 <p>The DbCommand can be used to create the WITH section where required.</p>
 <p><strong>DbLoad</strong> Actor, loads data into a database using INSERT, UPDATE or UPSERT (if supported).
 The interface used as input can be the same as for <strong>DbCommand</strong> Actor.</p>